UPC/ravada/docs/Ubuntu Installation.md

 (image2)
 5. below shows how to  Use the checkboxes to choose whether you’d like to Install Ubuntu alongside another operating system, delete your existing operating system and replace it with Ubuntu. in our case we select "Something Else" and click on "continue".
 (image 3)
-6. In this stage, you will create partitions. first try to mark "Free space" and then change ??? to "/".
+6. In this stage, you will create partitions. first try to mark "Free space" and then set the _mount point_ to "/".
 7. also it is strongly recommended to mark use as "swap area" to on.

-Comments: the ??? is a word in catalan that I am not sure about and I will ask Frankie and put it here, it was like "punt algo" also, I will put the images as well to be more clear